mattwach/battery_drainer/README.md

 # battery_drainer
-This project describes hardware to safely discharge batteries to storage levels.
+This project describes hardware to safely discharge batteries to a user-chosen level.

 ![Drainer](images/drainer.jpg)

-Here are a few reasons why you would want to do this:

-1. If you fully charge a set of batteries and don't use them all, keeping them fully charged will cause them to degrade (lose capability and capacity).
-2. You want to test the current capacities of a battery (how many mAh is can deliver, how much current).
-3. You want to fully drain a battery before disposing/recycling it.
+# Why?

+Before I started flying RC models (many years ago), the concept of managing batteries was off my radar.
+While in the hobby, it became clear that proper management makes a big difference in how long batteries last and how much power I can extract from them.

+Primarily, storing lithium ion batteries at fully charged or drained causes them to degrade.
+It's much better to store them in a half-charged state.
+That is why new battries that you buy show up half-charged.

+Since lithium battiers are used basically everywhere (phones, tools, laptops,
+    cars, on and on), being aware of these concepts can help you keep more of your devices running longer and more healthy.

+Other applications for discharging include testing battery capacity and preparing it for disposal.

 # Caution